 When side effects appear, they tend to be mild.
 However, they’re still important to consider.

-Summary Red raspberry leaf tea appears to be safe for most people if taken in the appropriate dose.
-As with any herbal remedy, you should first consult with your doctor.
+Red raspberry leaf tea appears to be safe for most people if taken in the appropriate dose.
+As with any herbal remedy, you should first consult with a doctor.

-While more research needs to be done to fully understand all of red raspberry leaf tea’s positive attributes, it appears to be safe for most.
+Still, more research needs to be done to fully understand all of red raspberry leaf tea’s positive attributes.